isabella232/journeys.en/help/using/building-journeys/wait.md

 >[!NOTE]
 >
->This capbility is only available after an **Email** activity.
+>This capability is only available after an **Email** activity.
 You need to have Adobe Campaign Standard.

 1. In the **Amount of time** field, define the number of hours to consider to optimize email sending.
 1. In the **Optimization type** field, choose if the optimization should increase clicks or opens.